fabien-ors/swigex0/README.md

 1. (For R users only) - Remove any previous installation of SWIG (if any)

-2. Then, execute the following commands (Not tested):
+2. Then, execute the following commands (Not yet tested):

 ````
 brew install git